-The restoration actions described in this plan would have no adverse impacts on migratory birds under the purview of this Act.
-No migratory birds would be pursued, hunted, taken, captured, killed, attempted to be taken, captured or killed, possessed, offered for sale, sold, offered to purchase, purchased, delivered for shipment, shipped, caused to be shipped, delivered for transportation, transported, caused to be transported, or caused to be carried by any means whatever, received for shipment, transported or carried, or exported, at any time, or in any manner.
+The Preferred Alternative would have no adverse impacts on migratory birds under the purview of this Act.
+No migratory birds would be pursued, hunted, taken, captured, killed, attempted to be taken, captured or killed, possessed, offered for sale, sold, offered to purchase, purchased, delivered for shipment, shipped, caused to be shipped, delivered for transportation, transported, caused to be transported, carried, or caused to be carried by any means whatever, received for shipment, transported or carried, or exported, at any time, or in any manner.